 In one study, researchers noted pomegranate juice did not appear to improve erections compared to placebo in 53 men who had erection problems.
 This study actually used the most popular pomegranate supplement called POM Wonderful

-Likewise there no good proof ellagic acid helps men with ED
+Likewise there is no good proof ellagic acid helps men with ED

-Cordyceps has been popular for years in exercise supplements.
+Cordyceps has been popular in exercise supplements for many years.
 While traditionally it referred to a fungus that grew on caterpillars, my guess is that most of the cordyceps these days are made in a lab.

 Regardless, clinical proof for cordyceps boosting testosterone levels or helping ED cannot be located.

 The company name listed is MoreNiche Limited.
 The address is Digital House Unit 2.3, Clarendon Business Park, Nottingham, NG5 1AH,